awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 1. On the **Code** page, choose **Clone URL**, and then choose the protocol you want your users to use\.

-1. Copy the displayed URL for the connection protocol your users will use when connecting to your CodeCommit repository\.
+1. Copy the displayed URL for the connection protocol your users use to connect to your CodeCommit repository\.

-1. Send your users the connection information along with any other instructions, such as installing the AWS CLI, configuring a profile, or installing Git\.
+1. Send your users the connection information and any other instructions, such as information about installing the AWS CLI, configuring a profile, or installing Git\.
 Make sure to include the configuration information for the connection protocol \(for example, for HTTPS, configuring the credential helper for Git\)\.

 ## Step 3: Create Your First Commit<a name="getting-started-create-commit"></a>